mixu3666/mixu3666.github.io/_posts/2018-10-01-Secretary-problem.md

 Suppose the offer is made at time $t_s$, $p_{t}=0$ for all $t>t_s$.

 The above is the mathematical formulation of the secretary problem as a Markov decision process.
-It is not our intension here to introduce the general theory, which involves [Bellman's principle of optimality](https://en.wikipedia.org/wiki/Bellman_equation#Bellman's_Principle_of_Optimality), to solve the problem.
-Instead our formulation below follows
+It is beyond our scope here to introduce the general theory, which involves [Bellman's principle of optimality](https://en.wikipedia.org/wiki/Bellman_equation#Bellman's_Principle_of_Optimality), to solve the problem.